 Transplant into Containers

-Choose the healthiest, strongest looking plants for transplanting.
+Choose the healthiest, strongest looking seedlings for transplanting.

 Select planting containers that are at least two gallons in size.
 The optimal container for growing squash will be at least 18 inches in diameter and 16 to 18 inches deep.

 Step 3: Fill Your Containers

 Fill the container with a good quality potting soil.

 Step 4: Dig a Hole